Guidelines for Contributors

 Do you have a story idea?

-- Appeal to both non-specialists and specialists
+- Appeal to non-specialists as well as specialists.

 On the other hand, here is what we do not publish:

-- Conflict, controversy or negative stories.
+- Conflict, controversy or negative stories, even if they have positive outcomes.

-- Boosterist or promotional stories.
+- Boosterist, uncritical, promotional stories.

 - Stories that appeal primarily to readers with regional or heritage cultural backgrounds.